Beatriz's Teaching Portfolio

 4. Erase one of the words and rewrite it with an incorrect spelling (not very noticeable)

-5. Ask students to open their eyes and find the word with the
+5. Ask students to open their eyes and find the word with the incorrect spelling.

 6. Students will write the word correctly on their own dry-erase board or in the notebook and